ganbarodigital/php-the-missing-bits/README.md

 ## Introduction

-_PHP: The Missing Bits_ is a collection of basic functions and classes that we wish were part of PHP itself.
-You can drop into your own project to save you time and effort.
+_PHP: The Missing Bits_ is a collection of basic functions that we wish were part of PHP itself.
+You can drop this package into your own project to save you time and effort.

 ## Installation